Simon Blendis enjoys an international career as a chamber musician, concertmaster and soloist.

 Alongside his work in the Ensemble, Simon has shared the position of First Concertmaster with Orchestra Ensemble Kanazawa in Japan since 1999, and in 2014 was appointed Concertmaster of the London Mozart Players, the UK's oldest chamber orchestra.
 In addition to leading the orchestra, he regularly directs from the violin, and performs as soloist and with the LMP Chamber Ensemble.

 Simon is also in demand as a guest concertmaster: he has appeared with most of the UK's major orchestras, including all of the London orchestras, as well as with several orchestras abroad, including the Orquesta Nacional de Espana and the Mahler Chamber Orchestra.
 He has appeared as a guest-director with the Academy of St. Martin in the Fields, the Scottish Ensemble and the English Chamber Orchestra.

 A keen exponent of new music, Simon has given over 50 first performances, and has had new pieces written for him by, amongst others, Tansy Davies, Stuart Macrae, John Woolrich and jazz legend Dave Brubeck.
 He has premiered new violin concertos written for him by David Knotts (2013) and Jeff Moore (2017).

-Simon has recently been appointed a Professor of Violin at the Guildhall School of Music and Drama.
+Simon is increasingly sought after as a teacher, and is a Professor of Violin at the Guildhall School of Music and Drama.